Smoke'N Ash BBQ: History

 The restaurant was founded by Patrick Hicks of Waco, Texas and his wife Fasicka, originally from Addis Ababa.
 The couple met in Arlington in 1997, and later married and had two children.
 They opened a food truck in 2012, and operated pop-up food stands in Texas before opening a brick-and-mortar restaurant in Arlington in 2018.
 The couple originally served Texas barbecue, but Fasicka began adding Ethiopian dishes to the menu in 2019.
 They began adding fusion dishes to the menu based on recommendations from their customers, who enjoyed both Ethiopian and barbecue food.

 In 2022, the restaurant partnered with Goldbelly and began shipping food to other states.

-The restaurant moved to a larger location at 5904 S. Cooper St. in 2023.
-The new location also included a full bar.
+The restaurant moved to a larger location at 5904 South Cooper Street in 2023.
+The newer location also included a full bar.

 Reception

 The restaurant was included on The New York Times list of the 50 best restaurants in 2022.
 In 2023, the publication named it one of the 20 best Texas barbecue restaurants of the new generation.

 It was also recognized by the Michelin Guide.
 Daniel Vaughn of Texas Monthly praised the restaurant's food and customer service.
 In 2025, it was a semi-finalist for the James Beard Foundation Award.